Sky1sBloo/cash-catalysts/README.md

 - Setting Up subscriptions
 - Earn rewards for completing challenges
 - Use these rewards to expand your garden

+## How to use
+- Use the navbar to navigate the application
+- Save transactions in the transactions page
+- Subscriptions automatically add transactions
+- Deleting/altering subscriptions will delete/alter transactions after the current date

 ## Gameplay
 - Unlock chests to get seeds